psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 Before I continue, I think it makes sense to define the terms **risk** and **return**.
 By **return**, I mean the impact of an intervention using units like [disability adjusted life years](https://en.wikipedia.org/wiki/Disability-adjusted_life_year) per dollar, benefit to cost ratios, or research citation counts.
 While some of these estimates are more complicated to construct than others, they all require making judgements about things like the value of a human life, the amount of suffering caused by different conditions, or the benefits from a highly cited paper.

 The definition of the term **risk** is tricky to pin down.
 To some, it's just a measure of the noisiness of an estimate and is measured using something like the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
-To others, an intervention is only risky when it could potentially underperform some target (e.g. [downside risk](https://en.wikipedia.org/wiki/Downside_risk)) or cause harm.
-The best [definition](https://medium.com/guesstimate-blog/the-confusion-of-risk-vs-uncertainty-1c6cd512aa69) that I have found is that risk is the subset of uncertainty that underperforms a target outcome.
-Because people seem to use risk and uncertainty interchangeably, and I think both are useful, I include both in my analysis where possible.
+To others, an intervention is only risky when it could potentially underperform some target or cause harm (e.g. [downside risk](https://en.wikipedia.org/wiki/Downside_risk)).
+People seem to use the uncertainty and downside risk terms interchangeably, and I think both are useful, so I include both in my analysis where possible.
+When I use the term `risk` below, I'm talking about the standard deviation of the outcome and `downside risk` refers to the underperformance of the mean.

-The uncertainty and risk values are useful for answering two separate but related questions: **(1)** Do we tend to be more uncertain about actions with high expected value?;  **(2)** Do actions with large expected value also have more potential to cause harm (or underperform the mean action)?
-If **(1)** is correct, I think this is useful to know because we can be more confident in taking actions even if they have a high error around the estimated impact.
-If **(2)** is correct, it might be ok to take actions that often perform poorly or have the potential to cause harm if they still have a high expected impact.

 Here are how the values are calculated:

-* `standard deviation = np.stdev(series)`
+* `risk = standard deviation = np.stdev(series)`
 * `downside risk (semideviation) = np.sqrt((np.minimum(0.0, series - t)**2).sum()/series.size)`, where `t` is the mean intervention outcome

 Finally, how do you determine if there is a **return to risk taking**?
 One approach would be to run a linear regression through the data and see if it has a positive slope.
 This is what I do for most of the sources below, but there's a problem with this approach.
 To see why, imagine calculating the cost effectiveness of every possible action, including bogus things like "lighting $1000 on fire".
 You'd end up with a lot of useless interventions that would mess up the slope of the linear regression.
 So another approach would be to just see if the frontier that encloses the top end of the estimates has a positive slope.
 In Modern Portfolio Theory, this frontier is called the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier):